10 Project Software Development Mistakes

 One line of reasoning says that if a little bit of process helps things go smoothly, a lot of process will make things go even more smoothly.
 This is flawed thinking.
 When there is too much process, everyone is more focused on following process than on actually getting work done.

-Checkpoints, forms, approvals, documentation, and other processes are necessary; however, don’t allow them to become a burden and counterproductive.
+Checkpoints, forms, approvals, documentation, project tracking tools and other processes are necessary; however, don’t allow them to become a burden and counterproductive.
 A good rule of thumb is to put just enough process in place to float the boat.
 Once the boat floats, move onto another area to improve.
 Don’t sink the ship!

 #9 – Not Accounting for Ramp-Up Time

 There is an assumption that if you put an experienced, skilled, and talented developer on a new project he’ll hit the ground running.
 This is especially true if the person has been with the company for some time and knows what they are doing.

 However, it’s a project software development mistake to expect this person to go from 0 to 60.
 You need to factor in time for this person to get up to speed no matter how experienced they are, and include even more time if the person is new to the organization.

 #8 – Not Including Administrative Tasks